Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Statistics and structure of the Eulerian turbulence

 \section{Statistics and structure of the Eulerian turbulence}

 The Eulerian equations of motion are solved by a standard pseudospectral direct numerical simulation.
 All fields are expanded in Fourier series, the switch between the physical and Fourier space is performed by fast Fourier transformations \cite{schumacher2007asymptotic} using the software package P3DFFT \cite{pekurovsky2012p3dfft}.
 The simulation domain is decomposed into pencils and simulation code is parallelized with the Message Passing Interface.
 Time advancement is done by a second-order predictor-corrector scheme.
-The same time integration techniques is used for tracking the Lagrangian tracer particles and calculating the Lyapunov exponents \cite{gotzfried2019comparison}.
+The same time integration technique is used for tracking the Lagrangian tracer particles and calculating the Lyapunov exponents \cite{gotzfried2019comparison}.
 Interpolation to switch between Lagrangian and Eulerian descriptions are done tri-linearly.

-We vary the Reynolds number and thus the degree of turbulent mixing in two ways -- by an increase of the box and by a variation of the kinetic energy injection rate in the volume forcing term in the Navier-Stokes equations \eqref{eq:ns_final}.
+We vary the Reynolds number and thus the degree of turbulent mixing by an increase of the box size $L$ in the volume forcing term in the Navier-Stokes eqns. \eqref{eq:ns_final}.
 This forcing is defined such that at each time step a fixed amount of turbulent kinetic energy at a rate $\epsilon_{\rm in}$ is injected \cite{schumacher2007asymptotic}.
 This term is implemented in the Fourier space,

 The subset of driven Fourier modes is given $K = \{{\bm k}_f=(2\pi/L)(\pm 1,\pm 1, \pm 2)\}$ plus permutations of wavevector components.
 Here, $\epsilon_{\rm in}$ is the energy injection rate that prescribes the dissipation of turbulent kinetic energy, i.e., $\epsilon_{\rm in} \approx \epsilon$ for the statistically stationary regime.
-We performed 5 different DNS to investigate how variations of $\epsilon_{\rm in}$ and $L$ affect the flow properties.
+We performed 3 different DNS to investigate how variations of $L$ affect the flow properties.
 An additional parameter, which quantifies the strength of turbulence, the Taylor microscale Reynolds number is listed in Tab. \ref{table:parameter_study}.
 It is given by \cite{schumacher2007asymptotic}